The remnants of damage from flooding in the spring 2019 can still be seen in eastern Nebraska.

 The project will reinforce and rebuild the base of the transmission structures so they can withstand the moving water that now surrounds them.

-Hanson said the new structure is similar to a typical bridge crossing on a river, with the foundation protected like it is on the bridge.
+The new structure is similar to a typical bridge crossing on a river, Hanson said.
+The foundations are protected like it is on the bridge.
 To reach the structures, a contractor will need to build temporary roads and bridges out into the water to deliver materials.

-Construction is scheduled to start in October, with February 2020 as the targeted completion date.
+Construction is scheduled to start in October.
+February 2020 is the targeted completion date.
 OPPD is currently reviewing contractor bids and awaiting the finalization of Army Corps of Engineer permits so they can build within the river.

 “The goal is to be complete prior to the start of the next flooding season,” said Dannie Buelt, interim director of Engineering at OPPD.
 “With a structure in the river, it’s more susceptible to damage from ice in the river.”